MegApril/police-staffing-analysis/README.md

 [^1]: Aponte, C., Perez, A., & Carpenter, A. (2020, November 17).
 Analyzing Staffing as Cornerstone to Police Transformation.
 V2A. https://v2aconsulting.com/insights/analyzing-staffing-as-cornerstone-to-police-transformation/
 [^2]: Wilson, J., & Weiss, A. (2014).
 A PERFORMANCE-BASED APPROACH TO POLICE STAFFING AND ALLOCATION.
 Office of Community Oriented Policiing Policies, U.S. Department of Justice. https://portal.cops.usdoj.gov/resourcecenter/content.ashx/cops-p247-pub.pdf
 [^3]: Wilson, J. M., & Grammich, C. A. (2024).
 Reframing the police staffing challenge: A systems approach to workforce planning and managing workload demand.
 Policing: A Journal of Policy and Practice, 18. https://doi.org/10.1093/police/paae005
+[4^]: Center for Public Safety Management, McCabe, J., & International City/County Managemenet Association.
+(2013).
+An Analysis of Police Department Staffing: How many officers do you really need?